Burn rate

 Formula for gross burn rate is cash expenses divided by number of months.
 For net burn, subtract revenue from gross burn.

 Gross burn is your company’s total monthly expenses.
-Calculate gross burn by determining your average monthly spend over a time period that is representative of how long you want your company to keep functioning.
+Calculate gross burn by determining your average monthly spend over a time period that reflects how long you want your company to keep operating.
 For example, if your company spent $750,000 over the last 12 months and you want to continue business for another 12 months, your gross burn would be $62,500.

 Net burn, on the other hand, is your gross burn minus revenue.
-Calculate net burn using this formula: Net burn rate equals (=) gross burn rate minus (-) monthly revenue.
+Calculate net burn using the following formula:

 Using the example above, if your gross burn is $62,500 and you’re bringing in $20,000 in revenue each month, your net burn would be $42,500.